Conferences & Conference Series

 Both the 1 March and 1 August application deadlines are for funding of conferences taking place in the following year.
 However, organizers are encouraged to apply at least twelve months before the conference takes place, to ensure enough time for the proper advertising and promotion of the conference, in the case of acceptance.

-They can take place in EMBC Member States and in cooperating partner countries, although organizers can be based anywhere.
+They can take place in EMBC Member States, EMBC Associate Member States and in cooperating partner countries, although organizers can be based anywhere.
 If you wish to apply for an EMBO Conference held in a country that does not yet have a cooperation agreement, you should first contact the programme manager.
 EMBO aims to support a diverse range of conference series topics, thus overlapping topics are discouraged.

 Organizers must apply for funding to support each conference within the conference series.
 Thus a new application is required for each individual conference within the series and funding of each conference within the series will be evaluated competitively.
 Follow-on applications are generally successful in obtaining funding, provided reviews of the previous conference are positive, and significant efforts are made to improve any areas that were considered suboptimal.

-For all conferences in the series, organizers are strongly urged to:
+For all conferences in the series, organizers must:

 - provide a convincing scientific justification that the conference serves an active and evolving community;

 - rotate the organizing committee, with no one scientific organizer involved with organizing three consecutive conferences in a series;

 - ensure diversity and gender balance in the list of speakers;

 - ensure that no more than 50% of the speakers have spoken at the previous conference in the series;